 Conclusion

-Then there is the Sole F65.
-A treadmill that offers all the features from the F63 in a slightly larger, slightly more power form.
-So which one should you buy?
+Then, there’s the Sole F65, a treadmill that incorporates all the features of the F63 but in a slightly larger and more powerful form.
+So, which one should you choose?

-For my money I’m going with the Sole F63.
-It checks all of my basic needs for a treadmill, has a great reputation, and even better warranty.
-Now there are a few reasons I might look at the Sole F65.
-If I’m a heavier runner or walker or I plan on using the incline feature regularly.
-I could see the advantage of the extra 2 inches of width and slightly larger motor.
+For my money, I’d opt for the Sole F63.
+It fulfills all my basic treadmill requirements, boasts an outstanding reputation, and comes with an even better warranty.
+However, there are a few scenarios where the Sole F65 might be worth considering.
+If you’re a heavier runner or walker or if you plan on using the incline feature regularly, you may appreciate the advantages of the extra 2 inches in width and the slightly more powerful motor it offers.